 Sanibel and Captiva Islands are refuge islands that preserve wildlife and collection of shells is included in these laws.
 This law is not to discourage shellers from shelling on the beaches in the Ft.
 Myers and Sanibel Islands region but to protect the “chain of life” for wildlife in the area.

 All shelling is prohibited in J.N.
 “Ding” Darling National Wildlife Refuge, located on Sanibel Island.
 All live shelling is forbidden in the State of Florida.
 Live shells are any specimen containing an inhabitant, whether or not it appears to be alive.

 Protect the Shells that Are Still Alive

 Note: sand dollars, starfish and sea urchins are alive when in the water and pulling them out of the water to add to your collection is not shell collecting but killing a living thing.
 You can tell if a sand dollar or starfish is alive as it will have small hair-like tentacles that move when you pick it up.

 Florida also asks that avid sheller’s limit their shell collection.
 While there are many shells on these beaches, shelling them by the bucket load is frowned upon.
 Pick your favourite specimens and move on.

-Travel assistance provided by The Beaches of Fort Myers & Sanibel Visitor & Convention Bureau, however, the opinions expressed in this post are my own.
+Travel assistance provided by The Beaches of Fort Myers & Sanibel Visitor & Convention Bureau, on a media hosted press trip, however, the opinions expressed in this post are my own.